thenguyenltv/monadsweeper/README.md

-# Minesweeper Smart Contract Project
+# Monadsweeper Smart Contract Project

 This project implements a Minesweeper game as a smart contract on the EVM compatible like Monad blockchain.
 The project is built using Hardhat and includes tests, deployment scripts, and configuration for the Monad testnet.